 Basics of COBRA

 Once you get over the sticker shock, you may find that COBRA is the best option for you and your family because it keeps the level of coverage you’re used to.
-In many cases, though, you’re better off using one of these alternatives:
+In many cases, though, you’re better off using one of the alternatives below.

 1. Take your chances?